darron/consul-bug-report/README.md

 Consul Bug Report
 ===========================

+**IMPORTANT NOTE:** Consul 0.6.x has fixed this particular problem.
+I have been testing it at more than 4 times the previous limit - where it was dead and it's fine.

+**Great work Hashicorp, @slackpad and @armon!**

 First - make sure you've setup the [ENV variables you need for AWS](https://www.packer.io/docs/builders/amazon-ebs.html), then build the AMI:

 ```